amsehili/genRSS/README.md

     python3 genRSS.py -d test/media -e mp3 -t "My Podcast" -p "My Podcast Description" -o feed.rss

 feed.rss should now be visible on the web page.
-You can visit it or open it with a podcast reader.
+You can visit it or open it with a podcast client.

 If no output file was given (option `-o`), the result would have been printed out on the standard output.
 It should look like: